Hegseth faces sharp questions from Congress on deploying troops to LA and Pentagon spending

 “This administration takes a very different view of that conflict," he said.
 “We believe that a negotiated peaceful settlement is in the best interest of both parties and our nation’s interests.”

-The U.S. to date has provided Ukraine more than $66 billion in military aid since Russia invaded in February 2022.
+The U.S. to date has provided Ukraine more than $66 billion since Russia invaded in February 2022.

 What Hegseth has focused on so far

-The panel zeroed in on funding issues, with only a few mentions of other entanglements that have marked Hegseth's early months.
-They touched only briefly on his moves to fire key military leaders and purge diversity programs.
+The panel zeroed in on funding issues, with only a few mentions of the other entanglements of Hegseth's early months.
+They touched only briefly on his moves to fire military leaders and purge diversity programs.
 And there was no discussion of his use of the Signal messaging app to discuss operational details of strikes in Yemen.

-Hegseth has spent vast amounts of time during his first five months in office promoting the social changes he's making at the Pentagon.
+Hegseth has spent vast amounts of time promoting the social changes he's making at the Pentagon.
 He's been far less visible in the administration's more critical international security crises and negotiations involving Russia, Ukraine, Israel, Gaza and Iran.

-Hegseth has posted numerous videos of his morning workouts with troops or of himself signing directives to purge diversity and equity programs and online content from the military.
-He has boasted of removing transgender service members from the force and firing so-called woke generals, many of whom were women.

 Adriana Gomez Licon in Fort Lauderdale, Florida, contributed reporting.